Most Emmy wins of all time

 - Nominations: 70

-One of two sketch comedy programs on this list, “The Carol Burnett Show,” helmed by Carol Burnett, ran for 288 episodes, making Burnett a household name and establishing her as a comedy legend.
+One of two sketch comedy programs on this list, “The Carol Burnett Show,” helmed by Carol Burnett, ran for 288 episodes (nine from its 1991 return), making Burnett a household name and establishing her as a comedy legend.
 With 25 Emmy wins, “The Carol Burnett Show” is an important staple of the sketch comedy genre and an honorary lifetime achievement Golden Globe award now bears Burnett’s name.

 - Wins: 26